Working Principle of DC Motor

 Field Winding of DC Motor

-The field winding of dc motor are made with field coils (copper wire) wound over the slots of the pole shoes in such a manner that when field current flows through it, then adjacent poles have opposite polarity are produced.
+The field winding of dc motor are made with field coils (copper wire) wound over the slots of the pole shoes in such a manner that when field electric current flows through it, then adjacent poles have opposite polarity are produced.
 The field winding basically form an electromagnet, that produces field flux within which the rotor armature of the dc motor rotates, and results in the effective flux cutting.

 Armature Winding of DC Motor